 Students can expect to continue the study of grammar, vocabulary, composition, and literature with a focus on the study of all genres in American literature.
 This course is designed to help students who need specific skill instruction in reading comprehension and writing development.
 In addition to selections from the American literature anthology, students will read literary works such as: The Crucible, A Raisin in the Sun, Friday Night Lights, Ethan Frome, The Old Man and the Sea, and The Road.
+Moreover, students will continue to develop skills in rhetorical analysis and argumentation through the study of literary nonfiction.
 Students will work on mastering the multi-paragraph essay with emphasis placed on content and mechanics.
-This course addresses the essentials of the 2017 English Language Arts and Literacy Framework and will prepare students for two-year colleges, technical training, military service, and/or the work force.
+This course addresses the essentials of the 2017 English Language Arts and Literacy Framework and will prepare students for twoyear colleges, technical training, military service, and/or the work force.